misto/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/networking.md

 ```

 Once installation has completed, you will need to update the cert-manager security context setting for the service account provisioned for cert-manager by eksctl:

 ```
 kubectl patch deployment cert-manager -n cert-manager -p \
   '{"spec":{"template":{"spec":{"securityContext":{"fsGroup":1001,"runAsNonRoot": true}}}}}'

 ```

-If using eksctl and the cert-manager service account along with well-known policies AND have your intended zone hosted in Route53, then follow the [cert-manager](https://cert-manager.io/docs/configuration/acme/dns01/route53/) configuration steps.
+If using eksctl and the cert-manager service account along with well-known policies AND you have your intended zone hosted in Route53, then follow the [cert-manager](https://cert-manager.io/docs/configuration/acme/dns01/route53/) configuration steps.
 An example ClusterIssuer using the hosted zone and cert-manager service account created by eksctl is below:

 ```yaml
 apiVersion: cert-manager.io/v1